7 day free trial →

 The Bottom Line

 Engagement rate benchmarks are your reality check.
 They tell you whether your content is actually connecting — not just being seen.
+For deeper platform-by-platform data, see our social media benchmark report.
+For the full picture beyond engagement rates, see our social media statistics for 2026 covering user demographics, platform growth, and advertising spend.
 Use the platform-specific benchmarks above to diagnose where you are, focus on the formats and tactics that move the needle, and track your trajectory monthly.

 Start by calculating your current rate with our engagement rate calculator, compare against industry benchmarks, and then schedule your optimized content with PostEverywhere.
 Consistency + right format + right timing = better engagement.